 grep command – Exclude directories match the specific pattern

 To exclude directories from the search, use

 grep command – Print only filenames without a match

 To print filenames that do match the expression, use the

 To only print filenames that match the expression, use

 If you want to pass multiple options in a single query, this is how you can do that –

 grep -nohR --include=*.txt argument_3

-So there you have it. grep command is useful when writing bash scripts, or performing a search for an expression in a directory structure with hundreds of files.
-Just practice the command and try to combine options together to further filter the results as you wish.
+So there you have it. grep command is useful when writing bash scripts or searching for an expression in a directory structure with hundreds of files.
+Just practice the command and try to combine options to filter the results further as you wish.

-If you want more help, please refer to the man pages or leave a comment below this article.
+If you want more help, please refer to the man pages or comment below this article.